 Position: Former Science Group Leader, Plant & Food Research.
-Currently Innovation Leader, Health & Nutrition, Zespri International.
+Currently Head of Global Science and Innovation, Zespri International.

 Field: Food Innovation – Food and Nutrition.

 Dr Juliet Ansell grew up in England and has a doctorate degree in human tropical parasitology from Oxford University, which involved fieldwork with school children in Tanzania, East Africa.